-The Tennessee Portion of the North Fork Holston River Watershed is Composed of one USGS-Delineated Subwatersheds (10-Digit Subwatersheds).
+The Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed is Composed of one USGS-Delineated Subwatershed (10-Digit Subwatersheds)

-Point source contributions to the Tennessee portion of the North Fork Holston River Watershed consist of Tennessee Multi-Sector Permits (3) and Mining Permits (1).
+Point source contributions to the Group 3 Portion of the Tennessee portion of the South Fork Holston River Watershed consist of 17 individual NPDESpermitted facilities, 10 of which discharge into streams that have been listed on the 1998 303(d) list.
+Other point source permits in the watershed are Aquatic Resource Alteration Permits (11),Tennessee Multi-Sector Permits (25), Mining Permits (2), Ready-Mix Concrete Plant Permits (5) Water Treatment Plant Permits and (2).
 Agricultural operations include cattle, chicken, hog, and sheep farming.
-A map illustrating the locations of NPDES permit sites is presented in the chapter.
+Maps illustrating the locations of NPDES permit sites are presented in each subwatershed.

-Chapter 5 is entitled Water Quality Partnerships in the North Fork Holston River Watershed and highlights partnerships between agencies and between agencies and landowners that are essential to success.
-Programs of federal agencies (Natural Resources Conservation Service, Tennessee Valley Authority, U.S. Fish and Wildlife Service, U.S.
+Chapter 5 is entitled Water Quality Partnerships in the South Fork Holston River Watershed and highlights partnerships between agencies and between agencies and landowners that are essential to success.
+Programs of federal agencies (Natural Resources Conservation Service, Tennessee Valley Authority, U.S. Fish and Wildlife Service, U.S. Geological Survey), and state agencies (TDEC Division of Community Assistance, TDEC Division of Water Supply, Tennessee Department of Virginia Department Agriculture and of Environmental Quality) are summarized.
+Local initiatives of active watershed organizations (Kingsport Citizens for a Cleaner Environment, Friends of Fort Patrick Henry and Holston River Watershed Alliance) are also described.